Bhaskar-maity/Mern-Shopping-List/README.md

-# Mern-Shopping-List
+# Shopping Notebook
-Shopping List web app by MongoDb, Express, React, Node
+Help to list out shopping items by adding and deleting items.
+Using Mongodb, React, Express, Node.js.

 ## Technologies used